 We all know that braces treatment is the first step towards a perfect smile.
 But did you know sometimes Orthodontists need to prepare your teeth before the treatment using spacers for braces?
 They put orthodontic spacers in between your teeth that move the teeth away from each other.
-The Orthodontist place the braces in the space created by the orthodontic spacers.
+The Orthodontist places the braces in the space created by the orthodontic spacers.
 These spacers are made up of either metal or rubber.
 Orthodontic spacers are also known as orthodontic separators.

 Placement & Purpose of Orthodontic Separators

 The placement of separators for teeth is not a complicated process.
 It can be completed on a regular visit to your Orthodontist.
 First of all, separators like elastic rings are slipped between the teeth with dental floss help.
 The floss is removed afterward.
 The orthodontic separators remain in their place to create space between molars and teeth.

 Apart from using spacers for braces, they are also useful in curing some dental issues.
 Orthodontic spacers can also treat ectopic teeth and morals displacement.

 Duration of Wearing Orthodontic Spacers